EnergyInnovation/eps-docs/docs/online-model-tutorial.md

 #### Version Number

 Different EPS models may be on different versions of the core EPS software platform.
 To the right of the Energy Innovation logo is the version number of the regional EPS deployment you are using.
-Clicking the version number will open the [Version History](version-history) page in a new tab, allowing you to see what features your EPS deployment includes.
+Clicking the version number will open the version history page in a new tab, allowing you to see what features your EPS deployment includes.

 ### Ideas for User Goals